-We do Work Cycles to create an environment max-conducive to peak performance — with a mix of social accountability and lightweight structure geared for you to get a done of work done.
+We do Work Cycles to create an environment max-conducive to peak performance — with a mix of social accountability and lightweight structure geared for you to get a lot of work done.

-This event is 100% free.
 In the past, we've charged $140 for this type of training and people have happily paid it, given rave reviews, and come back repeatedly.
-As part of The Distraction-Killing March Contest, we're doing this for free to get the methodology out in the world, connect with more great people, and hit some peak productivity in the process.

-You can sign up now to get some free training and peak performance on Sunday 31 March from 12PM to 4PM Eastern Time (9AM Pacific, 12AM-next-day Singapore, 3AM-next-day Sydney).
+You can sign up now to get some free training and peak performance on Saturday 9 February from 12PM to 4PM Eastern Time (9AM-1PM Pacific Time).
 Click below to sign up, or read more below if you want more details --

 Work Cycles: A Reliable Way To Get An Immense Amount Done

 This session was REALLY helpful.
 The accountability practices plus the group work setting was tremendously focusing.
 Will have to spend some more time thinking about the second and third order elements that contributed to that outcome.
 This is the first time I've done long- period work tasks in an "accountability group".
 This setting has been eye-opening and extraordinarily valuable.

 — Gregg Jones, Georgetown Professor, CEO of Strategic Applications, retired U.S. Army Special Forces Officer; Washington, DC, USA

 I was pleasantly surprised with my performance — at least 3x more productive than normal.
 I’ve read about productivity best practice and implemented some of it before but you have to try something like this to really experience the benefits.